contagon/handbook/handbook/22-providing-for-temporal-needs.md

 Heavenly Father wants His children to develop physical and emotional strength.
 This includes doing the following:

 * Obey the Word of Wisdom (see [Doctrine and Covenants 89]; see also [38.7.14] in this handbook).
-* Strive to eat nutritious food, exercise regularly, get enough sleep, and maintain a healthy weight.
+* Strive to eat nutritious food, exercise regularly, and get enough sleep.
 * Avoid substances and behaviors that are harmful or addictive.
 * Practice good hygiene and receive proper medical care.
 * Develop and strengthen healthy relationships with family and others.